Job JSON specification¶

 }

-Job attributes; (optional) Typically name of job, queue, initial status and so on.
+- Job attributes; (optional) Typically name of job, queue, initial status and so on.
 For detailed information, please refer to the accsyn Python API documentation.

-Settings; (optional) Additional job settings, see accsyn Settings documentation for a complete listing
+- Settings; (optional) Additional job settings, see accsyn Settings documentation for a complete listing.

-Metadata; (optional) Additional job metadat
+- Metadata; (optional) Additional job metadata.

 A) Relaxed structure of transfer job payload (single file):